HermeticOrmus/ormus-meta-prompting/stream-a-theory/proofs/CATEGORICAL-LAWS-PROOFS.md

 # Formal Proofs of Categorical Laws in Meta-Prompting

 **Document Version:** 2.0
-**Status:** Verified
-**Authors:** Categorical Meta-Prompting Research Team **Last Updated:** 2025-01-15
+**Status:** Semi-Formal Proofs (Not Machine-Verified) **Authors:** Categorical Meta-Prompting Research Team **Last Updated:** 2025-01-15

 ## Abstract

-This document provides formal and semi-formal proofs for the categorical laws claimed in the categorical meta-prompting framework.
-We prove that our Functor F, Monad M, and Comonad W implementations satisfy their respective categorical laws, addressing concerns about unverified claims.
-Proofs are presented in both natural mathematical notation and pseudo-Coq/Agda specifications for potential machine verification.
+This document provides **semi-formal proofs** for the categorical laws claimed in the categorical meta-prompting framework.
+These proofs demonstrate that the Functor F, Monad M, and Comonad W implementations are **designed to satisfy** their respective categorical laws under semantic equivalence.

+**Important:** These are paper proofs, not machine-verified.
+They have not been checked by Coq, Agda, or any proof assistant.
+Property-based tests are provided in `tests/test_categorical_laws_property.py` but require execution to validate.

 ---